 These are the best Tableau courses:

-- Best Overall: Data Visualization with Tableau Specialization (Coursera)
+- Best for Certification: Data Visualization with Tableau Specialization (Coursera)

 - Best for Beginners: Introduction to Tableau (DataCamp)